-Finally, I note transportation recommendations regarding two areas; non-traditional rider weights; and the School Bus Purchase Grant program.
+Finally, I bring to your attention transportation recommendations regarding two areas; non-traditional rider weights; and the School Bus Purchase Grant program.

 Pupil Transportation.
-School transportation funding as established by the General Assembly is calculated on both a per rider and per mile basis Traditional school districts are responsible, as defined in statute, to provide transportation of nonpublic and community school riders, and encounter higher transportation costs for these riders as shown below using data from the most recent cost study, based upon FY19, which was not impacted by COVID.
+School transportation funding as established by the General Assembly is calculated on both a per rider and per mile basis Traditional school districts encounter higher transportation costs for nonpublic and community school riders, as shown below with data from the most recent study, based upon FY19, which was not impacted by COVID.